sdsc-ordes/technical-presentation/src/presentations/part-1/includes/intro.md

 give you, which a lot of package managers try to solve but they don't or cannot do it proper from the start.

+Nix has a steep learning curve, but I think is usually about fixing things upfront.
+The time you invest is saved later when you or someone joins the project.

 :::

 #  What is **Nix**?